ritaturk/xenko-docs/manual/get-started/create-a-script.md

    _New script on Asset view tab_

+Save your project and go to Visual Studio.
+You should be able to see the new script that has been added to your project.
 ```
 using System;
 using System.Text;
 using System.Threading.Tasks;
 using SiliconStudio.Core.Mathematics;
 using SiliconStudio.Xenko.Input;
 using SiliconStudio.Xenko.Engine;

 namespace MyGame
 {
 	public class BasicAsyncScript : AsyncScript
 	{
 		public override async Task Execute()
 		{
 			while(Game.IsRunning)
 			{
 				// Do some stuff every frame
 				await Script.NextFrame();
 			}
 		}
 	}
 }
 ```

-Now, you’ve learned how to create a script in Xenko.
-You can use your script for an entity now.
+Now that you have learned how to create a script in Xenko, you can learn how to attach your script to entities to add behavior to them.
 For information on how to use a script, see [Use a script](use-a-script.md).